 Sunshine duration (SD) is one of the important meteorological variables that provides data on the time period during which direct solar radiation reaches the Earth's surface and partly on the quantity of total solar energy.
 Daily SD is measured at Hornsund using a Campbell-Stokes sunshine recorder (CS).
 It uses a direct optical method with the heat energy of the Sun's direct radiation burning the card.
-Such traditional sunshine recorder has been in service worldwide since the nineteenth century and although there are multiple automatic radiometers used simultaneously at the Hornsund Station, the longest data is recorded by CS.
-The time series of sunshine duration cover period 1983-2018.
-At the Hornsund Station, the polar night lasts 104 days (October 31 - February 11), while the polar day lasts 117 days (April 24 - August 18).
+Such a traditional sunshine recorder has been in service worldwide since the 19th century; although there are multiple automatic radiometers used simultaneously at the Hornsund station, the longest data are recorded by CS.
+The time series of sunshine duration cover the period 1983-2018.
+At the Hornsund station, the polar night lasts 104 d (31 October-11 February), while the polar day lasts 117 d (24 April-18 August).

 Figure 8a shows the variability of the annual sums of SD at Hornsund in the period 1979-2018.
-The mean value is 1030.8 h that is about 28% of the potential SD calculated for the station (Wojkowski et al., 2015).
+The mean value is 1030.8 h, which is about 28 % of the potential SD calculated for the station (Wojkowski et al., 2015).
 The large span in the annual SD is visible.
-The minimum value (755.4 h) was observed in 1994 and maximum (1325.6 h) in 1985.
+The minimum value (755.4 h) was observed in 1994 and the maximum (1325.6 h) in 1985.
 The slightly decreasing trend in SD is visible but statistically insignificant at the 0.05 level.